Iceland Summer Destination Guide

 Iceland Packing Tips

 - Quality Rain Gear: Don't compromise on your waterproof jacket and pants.
+You’ll be visiting several waterfalls, and the wind can blow mist and water onto you when you get close!

 - Swimming Essentials: Pack flip-flops and a towel for geothermal pools and hot springs.